-Tasks that pertain to the Text view:
+Tasks pertaining to the Text view:

-Task How to To make selections in the view See Make a Selection.
-To copy all text Right-click anywhere in the view and choose Copy .
-To select all text Right-click anywhere in the view and choose Select All .
+Task How to Make selections in the view See Make a Selection.
+Copy all text Right-click anywhere in the view and choose Copy .
+Select all text Right-click anywhere in the view and choose Select All .